inveniosoftware/react-searchkit/docs/docs/getting_started.md

 export default App;
 ```

-## Plug backend API
+## Connect REST API endpoint

-Change the `ReactSearchKit` props to define the backend.
+Change the `ReactSearchKit` props to define the REST API endpoint.
 For this example we are going to use [Zenodo APIs](https://zenodo.org).

 ```jsx
 render() {